 Who looks at my driving record?

-Driving records are often consulted during background checks, court proceedings, potential employers, and, of course, by auto insurance companies!
+Driving records are often consulted during background checks and court proceedings and by potential employers and auto insurance companies!
 Most of the time, your driving record can't be viewed without your permission.
 State privacy laws protect your information.

 You may want to consider keeping an eye on your driving record for your peace of mind.
-(Remember, you can order it through your state's DMV.)
 Like any other public record, you want to make sure it's accurate!
 Identities can be mistaken, points can fail to be removed after a corrective class, and tickets can go accidentally unpaid.

 Checking your driving record and correcting any mistakes could also lead to lower car insurance rates, which begs the question: What's the relationship between driving records and car insurance?

 Do driving records impact my car insurance rates?

 Your driving record can absolutely impact your car insurance rates.
 Since auto insurance companies can't predict the future, they have to look to the past for clues as to what the future might hold for a potential policyholder.

 On one hand, a spotless driving record tells an insurance company that you could be less risky to insure.
 If you haven't had any trouble on the road in the last few years, the chances are good that you won't have any in the next few.